Narrator: Laurence Lerner

 Doney: The Sterling Hall bombing?
 That’s August of 1970.

 Lerner: Well, maybe, no, 1970 would have been too late.
 There was another attempt at a bombing.
-And it ended up on the front page of the New York Times.
-When my mother saw that it took place at the University of Wisconsin, she turned to me and said, “Did you have to go there?”
+The story ended up on the front page of the New York Times.
+When my mother saw that a bombing, or attempted bombing, took place at the University of Wisconsin, she turned to me and said, “Did you have to go there?”
 I said, “Well, I didn’t go there for politics.
-I went there because it was one of the five top schools,” and I don’t remember the other four, as you already know.
-It was considered one of the top five schools in American history.
+I went there because it was one of the five top schools in history.”
+I don’t remember the other four, as you already know.
+UW was considered one of the top five departments in American history.
 By the way, I used to say that I was born and bred in a big city.
 If I was going to teach American history, I had to find out what America was like.
 That was one of my rationales —

 Doney: Oh, nice.